71emj/compare/README.md

   return console.log({ data1, data2, data3 });
 };

-match(dataObj)
+compare(dataObj)
-  .onMatch(processData, "something")
+  .toCase(processData, "something")
   .otherwise("nothing")
   .onEnd((debug, result) => console.log(result)) // { data1, data2, data3 }; "something"
 ```

-The order of the variable is in the same as the order you passed into SwitchCase.
+The order of the variable is in the same as the order you passed into CaseCompare.

 ### Passing callback at end of a case